kribo852/IsleGame/README.md

 The project is under the licence GPL3, which I have not read that *thoroughly but which seems to work for my purposes.

+compile it using the terminal command javac *java.
+Run it by typing java main in the terminal.
+On Windows machins I recoment using the Eclipse IDE to run the game.